Viktor Arvidsson: Playing career

 Although Arvidsson was named to the Predators opening night roster prior to the beginning of the 2018–19 NHL season, he only played in 58 of 82 regular season games due to injuries.
 On 12 November 2018, Arvidsson was placed on injured reserve to recover from a broken thumb suffered during a game against the Dallas Stars.
 He returned to the Predators lineup on 21 December after missing 12 games.
 He later recorded his second career hat trick in a 7–2 win over the Washington Capitals on 15 January 2019.
 On 6 April 2019, Arvidsson set the single-season scoring record for the Nashville Predators when he scored his 34th goal of the season against the Chicago Blackhawks in a 5–2 victory in Nashville.

 During the 2019–20 season, Arvidsson was injured during a game against the St. Louis Blues due to Robert Bortuzzo repeatedly cross-checking him.
 He was expected to miss four to six weeks in order to recover from the lower-body injury.
 When the Predators met the Blues again on 15 February, Bortuzzo fought twice during the game, with Arvidsson and Jarred Tinordi, as the team won 4–3.

 In the 2020–21 season, on 8 April 2021, on his 28th birthday, Arvidsson scored his third career hat trick during a 7–1 win against the Detroit Red Wings, with his third goal of the game coming on a penalty shot.

 Following his seventh season with the Predators, on 1 July 2021, Arvidsson was traded to the Los Angeles Kings in exchange for a 2021 second-round pick and a 2022 third-round pick.
 In his first season with the Kings, Arvidsson became the fastest player in his first season with the team to score 20 points since Mike Richards did so in 2011.

 On 1 July 2024, Arvidsson signed as a free agent to a two-year, $8 million contract with the Edmonton Oilers.
 In the season, Arvidsson failed to replicate his past offensive outputs, notching 15 goals and 12 assists for 27 points in 67 regular-season games for the Oilers.
-He helped the Oilers reach the Stanley Cup Finals, with 7 points through 15 playoff games.
+He helped the Oilers reach the Stanley Cup Final, with 7 points through 15 playoff games.

 Following just one season with the Oilers, Arvidsson was traded by the Oilers to Boston Bruins in exchange for fifth-round pick in 2027 on 1 July 2025.

+On 1 July 2026, Arvidsson signed a two-year, $10 million contract with the Detroit Red Wings.